Byron Hot Springs

-Byron Hot Springs is a hot spring system consisting of 57 spring sources, in California.
+Byron Hot Springs is a hot spring system consisting of 57 spring sources, in California, between Mountain House, California and Brentwood, California.
 It was developed into a historic resort and retreat.
 During its heyday in the early 1900s the resort attracted movie stars and well-known athletes.
 It is now abandoned.

 History

 The Bolbone band of Ohlone Indigenous people used the hot springs for centuries before the arrival of Anglo-European fur trappers in the 18th century.
 The springs were later used by Spanish settlers, pioneers and Mexican ranchers.

 The hot springs were first developed in 1865, 13 years before the establishment of the town of Byron, California.
 The Southern Pacific Railroad served the Byron Hot Springs depot, with seven stops per day.
 Around 1878 a 10-page brochure was published advertising the hot springs and their "curative waters" as "preeminently the natural sanitarium of California and the Pacific Coast."

 Lewis Mead opened the resort in 1889, as Mead's Hot Salt Springs, and built the first hotel at the site of 57 hot sulfurous salt springs.

 The original hotel, built in 1889 on the 160-acre site included a three-story wood building, with a few cottages scattered nearby, as well as a laundry, gas plant and ice plant, all of which were destroyed by fire on July 25, 1901.
 A second hotel, a three-story stucco Moorish-style structure was constructed in 1901–1902.
 In 1912, the entire wood-framed property burned to a "mass of ashes", and the final hotel was built from concrete and fireproof brick.
 The third and final hotel, a four-story brick structure was built in 1913, reopened in 1914.

 In 1906, the Byron Hot Springs Hotel was one of a small handful of 5-star hotels in California.
 An advertisement in the Byron Times from 1913 called the resort "America's unequal spa".
 A 1911 advertisement in the same newspaper claimed that the mineral water had curative properties, stating that "the water and baths of this spa of the west are a panacea for all ills.”